 Notes

-- You can use a handheld immersion blender to blend the soup.
+- Blending: You can use a handheld immersion blender to blend the soup.
 Simply add the oven-roasted veggies and broth to the large pot, then blend straight in the pot before adding the corn and coconut milk.
 You can keep more texture that way by blending not all the way to a smooth texture.

-- I find that 3 cups of veggie broth give the perfect texture, but this can vary depending on what you are looking for, how you measure the veggie and how large the peppers are.
+- Consistency: I find that 3 cups of veggie broth give the perfect texture, but this can vary depending on what you are looking for, how you measure the veggie and how large the peppers are.